burnt-labs/burnt-networks/README.md

 Please refer to the [official documentation](https://docs.burnt.com) for more details.

-To contrinute to the repo, please refer to the [contributing guidelines](./CONTRIBUTING.md).
+To contribute to the repo, please refer to the [contributing guidelines](./CONTRIBUTING.md).

 ## Mainnet